LoBAM: LoRA-Based Backdoor Attack on Model Merging: Our Attack

 \section{Our Attack}

 In this section, we first motivate our method by showing and analyzing that LoRA fine-tuning degrades the attack performance of the merging attack.
 Then, we present and discuss the proposed method in detail.
-Lastly, we theoretically prove that our method can lead to improved attack success rate.